statamic/docs/content/collections/docs/collections.md

     <figcaption>You can tell these entries are orderable because of the way they are.</figcaption>
 </figure>

 > Order will take precedence when sorting.
-For example, if you make a dated collection **orderable**, that manual order will be the default order, not date.
-You can sort by date by specifying `sort="date"` on your [collection tag](/tags/collection).
+For example, if you make a dated collection **orderable**, date will no longer be the default sort order.
+You still can sort by date by specifying `sort="date"` on your [collection tag](/tags/collection).

 ### Constraining Depth